galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 > 5. **Run & preview**
 {: .hands_on}

 The query we've just built asks for the human homologs of our over-expressed genes.
 We use the `Gene Symbol` to get information from the neXtProt database.
-AskOmics convert the query into small SPARQL subquery and send them into the local data and the neXtProt endpoint.
+AskOmics converts the query into small SPARQL subqueries and send them to the local database and to the remote neXtProt endpoint.

 Now we are linked to the neXtProt database, we can obtain information about the proteins encoded by these genes, as well as their location in the cell.